 Use carbon monoxide detectors.
-A faulty system boiler can lead to a leakage of carbon monoxide, which is harmful to your health. (check out this article for more information regarding carbon monoxide poisoning)
+A faulty system boiler can lead to a leakage of carbon monoxide, which is harmful to your health.
+Read this article for more information about carbon monoxide poisoning.

 Call a specialist for regular check-ups of your system boiler.
 Monthly or annual check-ups are necessary for the durability of your system boiler.